Where each facet of your college experience enriches the other

 - Honors Housing

-- Honors Housing is a residential community for Hofstra University Honors College (HUHC) first-year and returning students whose diverse interests and commitment to excellence make this a place where animated conversations about books, art, music, and politics happen alongside foosball tournaments, game nights, and late-night snacks.
-First-year students, who make up approximately 1/2 of the population, are all taking HUHC's flagship course sequence Culture & Expression.
+- Honors Housing is a residential community for Rabinowitz Honors College (RHC) first-year and returning students whose diverse interests and commitment to excellence make this a place where animated conversations about books, art, music, and politics happen alongside foosball tournaments, game nights, and late-night snacks.
+First-year students, who make up approximately 1/2 of the population, are all taking RHC's flagship course sequence Culture & Expression.
 As a result, they find Honors Housing an especially helpful place for discussing big ideas, forming supportive study groups, and getting advice from the returning students who have gone before them.